vtemplie/Tournament-Grid-Generator/README.md

 ## Description

-This project implements a small generator of tournament grid and displays it in the terminal console.
+This project implements a small generator of tournament grid and displays the tournament grid in the terminal console (`stdout`).

-The type of tournament supported by the program is a **tournament where each participant meets each other participant only once**.
+The type of tournament supported by the program is the **round-robin tournament (where each participant meets each other participant only once)**.

 ## How to compile the project